lorenamelos/PromptCraft/README.md

 ## Objectives

-Through Sci-Fi StoryForge, I aim to not only showcase the capabilities of OpenAI's ChatGPT API in text generation but also to craft engaging sci-fi narratives that captivate readers and transport them to worlds beyond imagination.
+Through PromptCraft, I aim to not only showcase the capabilities of OpenAI's ChatGPT API in text generation but also to craft engaging sci-fi narratives that captivate readers and transport them to worlds beyond imagination.
 Join me on this thrilling journey as we explore the boundless possibilities of AI-driven storytelling.

 Let's go!
 Run this Notebook and see what comes up 🪄💻